Plant Selection: Interior and exterior landscapes use plants from different parts of the world due to their behaviours and tolerances.

 It's also important to consider the impact of build-ups and substrates on factors such as loading.
 For example, a recent scheme we reviewed included large boulders, large statement trees, and large volumes of soil.
 When these elements are designed above the ground floor, there is a high chance of exceeding the floorplate loading.

 Watering is another area where the two disciplines diverge.
 Outdoor irrigation systems must account for evaporation, rainfall, and large-scale watering needs.
 Indoors, however, is where you’ll find that precision is key.
 Indoor plants require exact amounts of water, with skilled horticulturalists who know exactly how much each species needs.
-Here is where capillary actions play a significant role, allowing plants to absorb moisture from the substrate as needed.
+This is where capillary action plays a significant role, allowing plants to absorb moisture from the substrate as needed.

 Outdoor plants receive their light from the sun, leaving little room to alter light quality.
 Landscape architects often measure lux to ensure that the environment is not too shady for certain specimens.
 Indoors, however, is entirely different.
 Interior landscapers collaborate with horticultural lighting engineers to perfect the lighting conditions, often measuring it in micromoles rather than lux.
 It’s a science that requires precision to ensure plants get the specific spectrum of light they need to thrive indoors.